ToruNiina/AmiMe/README.md

 AmiMe
 ====

-AmiMe is a package in order to simulate a Network Dynamics.
+AmiMe is a package to simulate a Network Dynamics.

 For example, gene reguratory network, metabolic network or neural network.

-"AmiMe(網目)" means "mesh" or "network" in Japanese.

 ## Examples